Menu

 How Are Life Insurance Premiums Calculated?

-There is no fixed formula that universally calculates premium amounts for everyone.
+There is no fixed formula for calculating premium amounts universally.
 However, underwriters use statistical analysis and mathematical equations to calculate a fair score.

 Nevertheless, insurers consider several personal and policy-related factors to calculate your premiums.
 Read on to find out what they are.